julianonn/lexiconundrum/README.md

 little REST api that gets really long words from the Oxford English Dictionary.
 [Live on PythonAnywhere!!!](https://lexiconundrum.pythonanywhere.com/) 😃

+the doc page looks gross. it was a template. forgive me.

 ## Endpoints

 ### GET /search